 Most businesses do this on an annual basis because of the sheer volume of work required - not to mention the inconvenience and lost revenue of closing shop for a few days.

 In an ideal world, warehouse managers could frequently check and re-check their inventory and even get real-time data about their stock across multiple facilities.
-That’s where a WMS with cycle counting capability comes in.
+That’s where a system with cycle counting capability comes in.

 With cycle counting, warehouse operators can check portions of their inventory on a regular basis (monthly, quarterly) and verify their inventory accuracy.
-Their WMS enables them to easily identify sections of inventory to count (e.g., high value goods, goods with a high turnover rate) and provides data to determine how often to count each section.
+Their system enables them to easily identify sections of inventory to count (e.g., high value goods, goods with a high turnover rate) and provides data to determine how often to count each section.